AnushaKotla-github/my-react-js-app/README.md

-# Deploy React App to Serverrrgh
+# Deploy React App to Serverrrrrrrr

 This project teaches how to deploy a react application to server ((AWS))